smaystr/koalixerp/doc/source/index.rst

 Welcome to Koalix ERP's documentation!
 ======================================

-Koalix ERP - Beautiful ERP for small business
+Beautiful ERP for small business